 The Downtown Commercial building is found in almost every pre-World War II American city and town.
-Basically a decorated retangular masonry box in form, one-story buildings are always commercial in use, while multi-story buildings are mixed-use with commercial ground floors.
-Multi-story facades are typically divided into base, body and top with the ground floor taller than the shorter upper floor which is finished by a significant parapet.
-The ground floor has expansive glass interrupted by structural columns with transoms to allow light to penetrate deep into the interior.
-Upper floor windows are smaller with vertical windows directly relating to the ground floor openings.
-Roofs are composed of shallow sloped gabled forms, and made of wood or asphalt shingles with broad overhangs and eaves.
+Basically a decorated rectangular masonry box in form, one-story buildings are always commercial in use, while multi-story buildings are mixed-use with commercial ground floors.
+Multi-story facades are typically divided into base, body, and top with the ground floor taller than the upper floors(s) which is capped by a significant parapet.
+The ground floor consists of expansive glass interrupted by structural columns with transoms to allow light to penetrate deep into the interior.
+Upper floor windows are typically smaller with vertical windows directly relating to the ground floor openings.
+Roofs are generally flat or composed of shallow sloped gabled forms, and made of wood or asphalt shingles with broad overhangs and eaves.
 Sloped roofs are clad in metal or tile.

 - a.
-Multi-story buildings: ground floor is the base and is articulated by large storefront windows and, in some cases, walls or columns of different materials form upper floors. - b.
-Elements (not walls) setback within the wall, may have their own material connection to the ground, such as tile, wood, and/ or cast iron.
+Multi-story buildings: ground floor is the base and is articulated by large storefront windows and, in some cases, walls or columns of different materials from upper floors. - b.
+Storefront elements (not walls) setback within the wall, may have their own material connection to the ground, such as tile, wood, and/or cast iron.